About TUSDM & Applying to TUSDM

 Do I need to complete my Bachelor’s Degree before enrolling at Tufts?

 Yes, all D.M.D. program matriculants are required to obtain the baccalaureate degree (from an accredited institution) as a condition of admission before classes begin.
 Accepted students are also contractually obligated to complete any degree program (MA, PhD, etc.) in which they are enrolled at the time of acceptance.
-The only exception would be for students enrolled in the 7-Year Joint Degree program with Tufts University School of Arts & Sciences.

 What should I major in during my undergraduate studies if I am interested in Tufts Dental?